 The Council's financial statements concentrate on the reporting of the financial position of the Council in relation to a particular year.
-This report provides an overview on how the financial performance relates to the Council's strategic objectives and performance.
-More detailed information on the Council's priorities, strategy and performance for the services it delivers can be found in documents such as the Corporate Plan, Corporate Improvement Plan and Annual Report of Performance which are available on the Council's website www.antrimandnewtownabbey.gov.uk.
+This report provides an overview on how the financial performance relates to the Council's recovery.
+Key documents on the Councils priorities, strategy and performance for the services it delivers, can be found in the Corporate Plan, Community